m-boutaleb/LZS/README.md

 # Installation

-LZS require MinGW or any other compiler for C. Static distributions are available for linux and windows. in the dist/ folder, while the necessary libraries are available in the lib/ dir.
+LZS require MinGW or any other compiler for C. Static distributions are available for linux and windows in the *dist/* folder, while the necessary libraries are available in the *lib/* dir.

 To run the algorithm go to the dist/<your so> then run the following command and specify the option '-c' to compress or '-d' to decompress followed by an input and an ouput file: